El-scradge/ng-piano-workshop/README.md

 Edit mode, so that all editing functions are turned off unless logged in.

-Responsive mode, and mobile only menu.
+responsive mode, and mobile only menu.

+Teachers database for piano tutors in the area (data to be moved from old MySQL database)

+Pianos for sale page.

 ## Development server